 By the end of the week, we’re supposed to be sunny and close to sixty degrees.
 Come ON Spring!!!

 - 1 C old-fashioned oats, breadcrumbs, or 1 sleeve of saltines, crushed

 - 1 large egg

 - 1/2 Tbsp.
 Worcestershire sauce

-Place in the oven and cook for 40-45 minutes (check after 40 minutes), or until the internal temp has reached 165 degrees.
-Allow to rest for 10 minutes before cutting into wedges.
+- Place in the oven and cook for 1 hour (start checking the internal temperature after 45 minutes), or until the internal temp has reached 165 degrees.
+Allow to rest for 10 minutes before cutting into wedges and serving.